halt-dos/hd-wiki-public/docs/enterprise/ddos/incidents/application.md

 ##### **Date Range**

 This option allows users to set date filter for the data.
 Users can select from today, yesterday, this week & this month.
 Customizable date and time filter is used when **Custom Range** is selected.
-After selecting the date range, user need to click kn Apply.
+After selecting the date range, user need to click on apply.